SebilleK/PenPalMarket/README.md

 #### General Access Routes

+_TBA_

 #### Level 1 Routes

+_TBA_

 #### Level 2 Routes

+_TBA_

 ## Tests

 We utilize Fastify's built-in testing method, [inject()](https://fastify.dev/docs/v1.14.x/Documentation/Testing/) — which injects fake http requests, along with Node's native assertion and testing modules, to validate our backend API.
-We intend to use a TDD approach where we write tests before the actual implementation.
+We intend to use a TDD approach where we write tests before the actual implementation, refactoring as needed.

-**Please make sure you have seeded the database with fresh data all tests to pass!**

-To drop the database, re-create it and seed with fresh data again use the query: database/utility/**fresh_db.sql**
-(or do it manually)

 To run tests:
 **make sure you are in the backend directory and your database is seeded with fresh data**